-Apoorva isn’t your typical 14 year old; she’s a student, a teacher, a mathematician, an artist, a social entrepreneur, and an inspirational public speaker who loves helping kids around the world.
+Apoorva wears many hats; she’s a student, a teacher, a mathematician, an artist, a social entrepreneur, and a public speaker who loves helping kids around the world.
 In addition, her love of art is matched by her passion for mathematics.
-Apoorva has received worldwide recognition for her outstanding achievements in mathematics through her stunning performance in NBC National TV show Genius Junior and awards such as the prestigious Spirit of Ramanujan Fellowship.
+Apoorva has received worldwide recognition for her achievements in mathematics through her performance in NBC National TV show Genius Junior and awards such as the prestigious Spirit of Ramanujan Fellowship.
 She was also recently named a 2019 World Science Scholar.

 Apoorva has also won many regional, state, and national awards for art, writing, math, speech, and debate.
 She loves mentoring underserved youth at a local elementary school, playing the violin in the concert orchestra, and practicing kung fu.

 She has helped raise more than $15,000 to support the children in Africa and visually impaired kids in India using her gifts in math and art to try and give back.
-She hopes to inspire girls to pursue science, technology, engineering, art, and math (STEAM), and to encourage others to use their gifts to give back and achieve greater heights.
+She hopes to inspire girls to pursue science, technology, engineering, art, and math (STEAM), and to encourage others to use their gifts to give back.